gopythongo/gopythongo/src/sphinx/process/docker.rst

     a huge risk.
 There are still hundreds of pre-built containers out there which contain software that is vulnerable to Heartbleed.
 Don't be one of those developers.

-  * The smeller your containers, the more shipable, convenient and plain usable they are.
+  * The smaller your containers, the more shipable, convenient and plain usable they are.

   * ...

 Build isolation containers and deployment containers
 ----------------------------------------------------